brikis98/yevgeniy-brikman-homepage/_posts/2011-07-28-up-in-mountains.md

 mines](https://www.ybrikman.com/writing/2011/07/27/down-in-salt-mines/).
 Today,
-I'll go in the opposite direction, and give a brief tour of a different part of my [Budapest](https://picasaweb.google.com/brikis98/Budapest) and [Krakow](https://picasaweb.google.com/brikis98/Krakow#) adventure: my trip up in the mountains in [Zakopane](http://en.wikipedia.org/wiki/Zakopane).
+I'll go in the opposite direction, and give a brief tour of a different part of my [Budapest](https://picasaweb.google.com/brikis98/Budapest) and [Kraków](https://picasaweb.google.com/brikis98/Krakow#) adventure: my trip up in the mountains in [Zakopane](http://en.wikipedia.org/wiki/Zakopane).
-It's a relatively obscure town in Southern Poland and we only knew to visit it because we caught some glimpses of its beauty in the movie [General Nil](http://www.imdb.com/title/tt1420543/).
-It was well worth the quick (and cheap!) bus ride from Krakow.
+It's a relatively obscure town in Southern Poland, and we only knew to visit it because we caught some glimpses of its beauty in the movie [General Nil](http://www.imdb.com/title/tt1420543/).
+It was well worth the quick (and cheap!) bus ride from Kraków.

 <figure>
   <a href="http://1.bp.blogspot.com/-dMwXHAQ0qGE/TD1Ed4afeXI/AAAAAAAAI00/wDv4D7USkzk/s1600/IMG_8822.JPG" target="_blank">